 Ralph was also a beloved teacher and mentor who retired as Emeritus Professor of English and Creative Writing at the University of Oregon, where he taught from 1960-1994.
 During his tenure, he directed the MFA in Creative Writing program, which he helped to create.
 Ralph's profound literary legacy, passion for justice, truth and beauty, and his far-reaching influence as teacher and friend, is carried on in the lives of his students, many of whom have, in turn, gone on to distinguished literary careers.

-For six years the editor-in-chief of Northwest Review, Salisbury also has edited A Nation Within, an anthology of contemporary Native American writing (Outriggers Press, New Zealand), and has co-translated two books by Sami (Lapp) poet Nils-Aslak Valkeappaa: The Trekways of the Wind (University of Arizona Press) and The Sun My Father (University of Washington Press).
+For six years Ralph served as the editor-in-chief of Northwest Review.
+He also edited A Nation Within, an anthology of contemporary Native American writing, and co-translated three books by Sámi (Lapp) poet Nils-Aslak Valkeappää: Trekways of the Wind, The Sun, My Father, and The Earth, My Mother.

-The father of three grown children, and the grandfather of four, he lives in Eugene, Oregon, with his wife, poet and writer Ingrid Wendt.
+The father of three, and the grandfather of four, he lived until his death in Eugene, Oregon, with his wife of 48 years, poet and writer Ingrid Wendt.